-We are trying to keep up to date with other third sector providers as we are aware that many of our tenants and applicants rely on the help they offer.
-Information we are sent regarding these will be available here.
-Again, this is a complicated and quickly changing environment and we trust you understand that we can only link the information we have.
+We are trying to keep up to date with other third-sector providers as we are aware that many of our tenants and applicants rely on the help they offer.

-Aberdeen Citizens Advice Bureau – telephone advice is still available on their Advice line: 01224 569750 their website is accessible here.
+Aberdeen Citizens Advice Bureau – telephone advice on their Advice line: 01224 569750 their website is accessible here.

 Alzheimer Scotland – has increased the level of support available through its Freephone Dementia Helpline 0808 808 3000.
 This line provides information, signposting and emotional support to people living with dementia, their families, friends and professionals.
 They have a toolkit available here.